aaronfranke/YingletCreator/README.md

 # License

-This project is primarily made Open Source to support modding easier modding.
+This project was primarily made open source to support modding easier modding.

-If you want to contribute to the project itself though, you're welcome to open a PR.
+Though, if you want to contribute to the project itself, you're welcome to open a PR.

 If you want to make any derivative projects, I ask that you respect the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)